Smart contract

-Vending machines are mentioned as the oldest piece of technology equivalent to smart contract implementation.
 The original Ethereum white paper by Vitalik Buterin in 2014 describes the Bitcoin protocol as a weak version of the smart contract concept as originally defined by Nick Szabo, and proposed a stronger version based on the Solidity language, which is Turing complete.
-Since Bitcoin, various cryptocurrencies have supported programming languages which allow for more advanced smart contracts between untrusted parties.
+Since then, various cryptocurrencies have supported programming languages which allow for more advanced smart contracts between untrusted parties.

-A smart contract should not be confused with a smart legal contract, which refers to a traditional, natural-language, legally-binding agreement that has selected terms expressed and implemented in machine-readable code.
+A smart contract should not be confused with a smart legal contract, which refers to a traditional, natural-language, legally binding agreement that has selected terms expressed and implemented in machine-readable code.

 Etymology

-Smart contracts were first proposed in the early 1990s by Nick Szabo, who coined the term, using it to refer to "a set of promises, specified in digital form, including protocols within which the parties perform on these promises".
+By 1996, Nick Szabo was using the term "smart contract" to refer to contracts which would be enforced by physical property (such as hardware or software) instead of by law.
+Szabo described vending machines as an example of this concept.
 In 1998, the term was used to describe objects in rights management service layer of the system The Stanford Infobus, which was a part of Stanford Digital Library Project.